GetMinOverlap, Riding Logs and Finishing Touches

 Finally, you want to make it so that if the frog’s y position is less than 90 and you aren’t at the goal, the frog dies (since that means the frog jumped into the wall instead of the safe goal zone).

-Your game should now be complete and work like the original video!
+Your game should now be complete and work like the reference version

 Once you’ve pushed your code, you should review the grading specifications to confirm you’ve satisfied them.